Rivalz-ai/RAgents-Documents/README.md

 ```
 ---
 ### 🧠 ProviderAgent (extends BaseAgent)
-ProviderAgent extends BaseAgent by integrating LLMs for advanced language processing.
-This enables the agent to generate responses, perform complex reasoning, and utilize external knowledge sources.
+**ProviderAgent** extends **BaseAgent** by integrating LLMs for advanced language processing.
+This enables the agent to generate responses, perform complex reasoning, and utilize external knowledge sources by adding it into tools.

 **Inherited from BaseAgent:**
 - All core attributes and methods